 Understanding the foundation helps make sense of what’s allowed and what’s not.

-The foundation of Indian gambling legislation is the Public Gambling Act of 1867.
-This colonial-era law prohibits operating or visiting gambling houses.
-However, it only applies to physical gambling and has no explicit mention of online gambling or modern casino formats.
+The base of gambling laws in India is the Public Gambling Act of 1867, a colonial law that bans running or visiting gambling houses.
+It applies only to physical setups and does not cover online gambling or today’s casino formats.

 Under the Indian Constitution, gambling is listed as a state subject, meaning that individual states can create and enforce their own laws on gambling.
 Some states have retained the 1867 Act, while others have passed modern legislation or built regulated casino industries.